PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 If you're receiving this warning on a source or workflow, this means your allocated Credit Budget has been reached for the defined period.

 You can increase this limit at any time in the [billing area of your settings](https://pipedream.com/settings/billing).

+### Compute Time Limit Exceeded

+The Compute Time Limit only applies to **Free** accounts.

+The Compute TimeLimit restricts the amount of testing within the workflow builder, and the limit is refreshed every day.

+For more information, please refer to the [Free Tier limits](/pricing#free-tier).